-EAM enable clients to place their money with their choice of bank they prefer to use or recommended by the EAM.
-The client givens an EAM authority and power of attorney as a third party to represent them in managing the investment portfolio and asset allocation.
+An external Asset Manager enables clients to place their money with their choice of bank or one recommended by the EAM.
+The client gives an EAM authority and power of attorney as a third party to represent them in managing the investment portfolio and asset allocation.
 In some instances, they come with a bank that they currently use.
 At all times, the money remains in the name of the client but the EAM makes decisions on how the assets should be managed.
-Please refer to basic EAM model below in table

-Even through EAM does not hold or control the client assets which are typically placed with custodian banks, private banks and brokers, EAM is considered as a fund management activity in Singapore.
-The main activity conducted by EAM is to provide client with investment advisory services, construct investment strategies and either conduct discretionary or non-discretionary fund management activities for their clients.
+Yes.
+Even though the EAM does not hold or control the client assets which are typically placed with custodian banks, private banks and brokers; EAMs are considered to be a fund management activity in Singapore.
+The main activity conducted by EAM is to provide clients with investment advisory services, construct investment strategies and either conduct discretionary or non-discretionary fund management activities for their clients.
 Fund management is defined in the Securities Futures Act is defined to mean undertaking, on behalf of customers (a) the management of portfolio of Capital Market Products or (b) entry into foreign exchange contracts for the purpose of managing customer’s funds.

 The general categories of Fund Management Companies (“FMCs”) in Singapore are:

 - Licensed fund management companies (“LFMCs”); and

 LFMCs are further divided into three categories; namely:

 - LFMCs carrying on business in respect of all types of investors including retail investors;